 Our Sandwich Place Yes, you can order sandwiches, but the real draw is the cream-and-crimson interior crammed with memorabilia honoring Indiana University basketball and legendary coach Bob Knight.
 Our Sandwich Place on Facebook

-Abe Martin Lodge In the heart of Brown County State Park, lodge rooms have patchwork quilts and furniture trim resembling branches.
-Families might want to opt for a cabin. indianainns.com
+Abe Martin Lodge In the heart of Brown County State Park, rooms in the stone-and-timber 1932 main lodge have patchwork quilts and furniture trim resembling branches.
+Families might want to opt for a two-story cabin. indianainns.com

 Artists Colony Inn Shaker-style furnishings, plank floors and four-posters decorate rooms at Nashville's downtown inn.
 Munch on sweet potato Sun Fries with brown sugar sauce in the Colonial-style restaurant. artistscolonyinn.com

 Robinwood Inn Friendly barnyard animals and a farm-fresh breakfast set a pleasantly rustic tone at this lodging a few minutes outside Nashville.
-A well-supplied art room encourages creativity for those staying at the cottages or treetop loft. robinwoodinn.com
+A well-supplied art room encourages creativity. robinwoodinn.com

-Story Inn Ten miles of country roads lead to this escape outside of Nashville.
-You’ll be staying in the renovated buildings—mill, general store, cottages—that made up the village of Story in the 1800s. storyinn.com
+Story Inn Ten miles of country roads lead to this escape outside Nashville.
+Stay in one of 18 rooms in the renovated buildings—mill, general store, cottages—that made up the village of Story in the 1800s. storyinn.com